brosland/modals/readme.md

 2\.
 Setup `ModalManager`: the best practice is to do it in your base presenter.
 - add `ModalManagerTrait`
 - implement interface `ModalManager`
-- add startup callback for initialization of the modal manager
 - add update of modal into the method ```beforeRender```

 ```php